Do you hear ghostly noises at your home? A bump, thump, bang, or clang is most likely not a ghost, but your plumbing system sending you a message.

 - Are you hearing creaking floorboards?
 This can be caused by the expansion or contraction of a hot-water pipe under the floorboard.

 - Gurgling: A drain gurgling can indicate a blockage or clog.
 Gurgling from a shower or sink drain after flushing the toilet can mean you have a clogged pipe, the air in your pipes, or a much bigger problem – an issue in the sewer line.
 Gurgling noises also can be as simple as an incorrectly positioned heating pump.

 - Bang, clunk or clang: High water pressure can cause what is known as a water hammer, which makes one of these noises.
 The sound usually will occur when a dishwasher or washer stops filling, or when you turn off a faucet.
 A leak may develop over time if the water pressure is constantly high.

 - Tick-tick-tick: Do you hear a ticking sound?
 No, it’s probably not a bomb.
 Ticking pipes could mean a faulty water meter, the contracting or expanding of pipes due to changes in temperature, or loose or unstable pipes caused by aging.

-- Screeching: Do you have radiator or baseboard heat?
-Occasionally, these types of systems will make a screeching noise that could mean there is air in the water lines or that a pressure-reducing valve needs adjusted or replaced.
+- Screeching: Do you have a radiator or baseboard heat?
+Occasionally, these types of systems will make a screeching noise that could mean there is air in the water lines or that a pressure-reducing valve needs to be adjusted or replaced.